 The Annington Trust

-A capital sum of £450,000 was contributed by those involved in the purchase of the Estate, and the Trust was established to support various activities and projects in Service Communities.
-Income from invested capital is used bi-annually to make grants to successful applicants.
-In addition, the Board of Annington Holdings Plc has committed a further £25,000 per year for the next 3 years to the Trust, to ensure that its work will not be affected by the present economic difficulties.
+A capital sum of £450,000 was contributed by those involved in the purchase of the Estate, and the Trust was established to support various activities and projects in Services' communities.
+Income from invested capital is used to make grants to successful applicants.
+In addition, the Board of Annington Holdings Plc committed a further £50,000 per year for three years to the Trust, to ensure that its work was not affected by economic difficulties.

-The Trustees include both executive and non-executive directors of Annington, headed by the Deputy Chairman, Air Vice Marshal Sandy Hunter (Trust Chairman), a retired airman.
-James Hopkins, Chief Executive of Annington, who previously served in the Army, and Annington's Chairman, Elizabeth Filkin, who has a long background in family matters and housing, are also Trustees.
-The Chairpersons of the Army Families Federation, Naval Families Federation and RAF Families Federation are all valued Trustees, ensuring the important input of current Service families.
+The Trustees include both executive and non-executive directors of Annington, headed by Elizabeth Filkin, who has a long background in family matters and housing (Trust Chairman).
+The Chairpersons of the Army Families Federation and RAF Families Federation are all valued Trustees, ensuring the important input of current Service families.
+James Hopkins, Chief Executive of Annington, who previously served in the Army, is also a Trustee.

 N.B.
 The Annington Trust is governed by the rules of The Charities Commission.